 Sharing of Resources, Knowledge, and Ideas

-Communities bring like-minded people together, often with the pursuit of the same or similar goals.
+Communities bring like-minded people together.
+Often these people share a pursuit of the same, or similar, goals.
 Within the community there will always be varying degrees of ability, knowledge, and skill.
-This is by no means a detriment; in fact, this is what makes communities so strong.
-Every person who is a member of the community brings their own resources, abilities, knowledge, and skill, sharing them within the community and helping its members.
-Sharing of resources and knowledge is foundational to the next block of communities, building skills with efficient practice.
+This is by no means a bad thing.
+In fact, this variety is what makes communities so strong.
+Every person who is a member of the community brings their own resources, abilities, knowledge, and skill.
+Bringing these individuals skills and sharing them within the community, benefits all the community members.
+Sharing of resources and knowledge is foundational to the next block of communities: building skills with efficient practice.

 Building Skills with Efficient Practice

-Communities create a space that is suited for building skills and efficient practice of those skills.
 As mentioned previously, communities provide an incredible place to share resources, knowledge, and ideas.
-More experienced members can help less experienced members through sharing their knowledge and the skills that helped them excel.
+More experienced members can help less experienced members.
+Through sharing their knowledge and the skills that helped them excel, the whole community can benefit.
 A less experienced member gets practice by sharing their work within the community.
 Practice is extremely helpful but without feedback, or constructive criticism, a member won’t know what to work on.

 Feedback in conjunction with practice is one of the most important tools for learning or building on top of one’s skills.
 Communities provide a great place to get feedback from many people who each have a different viewpoint, but all have the same goal, helping others get better!
 Rubbing shoulders with other creators, sharing resources, knowledge, and ideas while receiving constructive criticism is an incredible motivator.

-The last building block of an effective community is motivation to create high quality content, consistently.
+The last building block of an effective community is . . .

 Motivation to Create High Quality Content, Consistently